 Credentials: MS / LPC / LADC

 Joanna Crowell, NCC, LPC, LADC is certified by the National Board of Certified Counselors.
 She holds a Master of Science in Community Counseling from Southern Connecticut State University and a Bachelor of Arts in Organizational Communication.
-Joanna is an experienced Licensed Professional Counselor and Licensed Drug and Alcohol Counselor.
+Joanna is an experienced Licensed Professional Counselor and Licensed Drug/Alcohol and Addictions Counselor.
 She has written and provided lectures on treating addiction.
-She is certified as an Addiction Counselor and carries a certification in Medication Assisted Therapy by the Connecticut Certification Board.
+She has additional advanced certification as an Addiction Counselor and carries certification in Medication Assisted Therapy by the Connecticut Certification Board.

-Joanna works as the clinical supervisor at the Middlesex Hospital Psychiatric Day Treatment Program overseeing eleven clinicians that work with people suffering from problems and complications with mental illness and behavioral health.
+Joanna works as the clinical supervisor at the Middlesex Hospital Psychiatric Day Treatment Program overseeing eleven clinicians that work with people suffering from problems and complications with mental illness, behavioral health and addictions.
 Joanna is on the Yale University faculty and she supervises medical students during their psychiatry rotation at Middlesex Hospital.

 Joanna is trained in Eye Movement Desensitization and Reprocessing (EMDR), an integrative psychotherapy approach that has been extensively researched and proven effective for the treatment of trauma.
 EMDR helps trauma survivors reprocess disturbing thoughts and memories, providing profound and stable treatment effects in a short period of time.
 It ameliorates symptoms of both acute and chronic post-traumatic stress disorder (PTSD).
 She is also trained in Dialectical Behavior Therapy (DBT) a therapy that provides clients with new skills to manage painful emotions and decrease conflict in relationships.
 DBT specifically focuses on providing therapeutic skills in four key areas, mindfulness, emotion regulation, interpersonal effectiveness and distress tolerance.